How To: Whitewash Wood

 If you're looking for a way to brighten a room or revive an old piece of furniture, a whitewashed finish may be just the thing.
 Follow this simple how-to for best results.

-In contrast to a regular paint job, whitewashing refreshes the look of wood surfaces while allowing their natural grain to show through.
-It may not be to everyone’s taste, but in dark or sterile-seeming rooms, the light color and pleasingly imperfect aesthetic of whitewashing can make the space appear larger, friendlier, and more comfortably lived-in.
+In contrast to a regular paint job, whitewashing brightens the look of wood surfaces while allowing their natural grain to show through.
+The light color and pleasingly imperfect aesthetic of whitewashing makes rooms appear more comfortably lived-in, even friendlier—making it popular in modern farmhouse, charming cottage, and relaxed beach interior schemes.
 Although its results are out of the ordinary, whitewashing differs only slightly from run-of-the-mill painting.
 Here’s how it’s done!

-Apply the whitewash with a paintbrush, using long strokes in the direction of the wood grain.
-Because the finish dries quickly, it’s wise to complete one small section at a time.
+Load your paintbrush or roller, and apply the white color on in long strokes following the direction of the wood grain.
+The finish dries quickly, so it’s wise to complete one small section at a time.
 Should you prefer the wood grain to show through more than it does, use a cloth to wipe away excess whitewash before it has the chance to dry completely.
 Doing this should result in an attractive, washed-out look.

-Let the first coat dry completely, then determine whether a second or third coat is desired.
+After the first coat has dried completely, then determine whether a second or third coat is desired.
 So long as the whitewash is dry (allow several hours), you can use fine-grit sandpaper to play down any coverage that you think seems thicker than ideal.

 Bring the project to completion by coating it with a clear polyurethane sealer, applied with a brush as evenly as possible over the surface.
-Once sealed, your whitewashing should remain looking fresh for years to come.
+Once sealed, your whitewashing should look fresh for years to come.